Transparency

 • Most expats need a current account: A German Girokonto is used for salary, rent, bills, insurance, direct debits, and everyday payments.

-• Different accounts serve different purposes: Current accounts, blocked accounts, savings accounts, business accounts, broker accounts, and credit cards are used for different financial needs.
+• Different accounts serve different purposes: Current accounts, blocked accounts, savings accounts, business accounts, broker accounts, joint accounts, and credit cards are used for different financial needs.

 • Eligibility varies by provider: Some banks require Anmeldung, a German address, tax ID, residence permit, income, or SCHUFA history.